 Information about a new wreck should be gathered as soon as possible.
 In certain situations, this process might well start even before a wreck is actually a fact.
-For example, after a collision, as a result of which a vessel is slowly drifting and sinking, any relevant information as to the status of the damaged vessel should be monitored.
+For example, after a collision, as a result of which a vessel is slowly drifting and sinking, any relevant information as to the status of the damaged vessel should be monitored including the nature and quality of its cargo and also the amount and types of oil on board.
 The sooner the actual location of a wreck is known the better.
 This will save valuable time so as to be able to initially mark the wreck and issue navigational warnings.
 This will also reduce the risk of other vessels hitting the wreck whilst it is still unmarked.

 Consider Deployment of Guard Ship